NathanGarrihy/EmergingTechTasks/README.md

 I then populate V, p, dof and expected values by calling the calling the stats.chi2.contingency function on my 2-dimensional array, this function does all the work and populates the variables with the relevant values.
 I then output these values to the screen in a user-friendly format and added my own evaluation in the markdown cell below the code.

 ## Conclusion
 The null hypothesis of the table we were given stated that "each person's neighbourhood of residence is independent of the person's occupational classification".
 My chi squared test came back with a p value which was less than .001, this is lower than the significance level and thus leads me to reject the hypothesis.
-This was somewhat predictable as there a visable corrolation between neighborhood of residence and occupational classification.
+This was somewhat predictable as there a visible correlation between neighbourhood of residence and occupational classification.
 The most confusing part of this project for me was understanding what exactly the chi square test was doing and understanding what the values meant for my conclusion.
 Thankfully with enough research I believe I was able to grasp a proper understanding of everything.

 ## References
 *stats.chi2.contingency*